ntogram/Project/index.md

 </code>  <br/>

   <br/><p>Another json example exist along with code.In json  file,Services names can  be given in any order and some service can be omitted- this is for services that should not  change port<br/>
-Json Mode for port configuration script is given by  executing  in command  in the folder of script:<br/><br/></p>
+Json Mode for port configuration script is given by  executing  in terminal  the following command  in the folder of script:<br/><br/></p>
  <code> ./microk8s_port_conf.sh json &lt; filename &gt; .json</code> <br/><br/>
   <p>If user gives as second argument  a  file tha is not json or  a json file that does not exist, program return a coresponding error message.</p>
   <p> Program use jq   to get port values from  json file</p>